 Speak Smoothly Tip II

-For every breath group you utter make sure that the air comes out continuously.
+For every breath group you utter, make sure the air comes out continuously.
 Don’t stop the air from coming out in between breath groups.
 This results in a very smooth sound that really holds people’s attention consequently doing what you need them to do.

 Get in touch with me if you have any trouble speaking smoothly. 🙂 I can sort it out for you in no time flat!